shawnpinciara/FigmaToSerial/README.md

 I actually want to do this from serial as well, because not all microcontrollers can emulate a keystroke... but there are some problems as f now [The javascript Keyboard Event should be _trusted_ to be able to be sent but i can't make it happen](https://stackoverflow.com/questions/49518959/javascript-trigger-an-inputevent-istrusted-true) let me know if you can solve that!

-## Setup:
-1. Install the Chrome's extension on your browser
-2. Open a _prototype_ page on Figma
-3. Click anywhere to choose the Serial port and you are ready to go

-Remember that:
-- Buttons on Figma should open a link, and put the text you want instead of that link
-    - Handle the text accordingly reading from the Serial bus
-- Buttons on Figma can be clicked by external input if you set up them on a _keyboard stroke_ and emulate the keyboard stroke with some script or a microcontroller

-## Try it out:
-Some Figma examples:

-(Figma->Arduino)[]